-The Hawaii State Teachers Association engaged the DOE in an extensive consult and confer regarding our concern over this change in expectations.
+The Hawaii State Teachers Association engaged the HIDOE in an extensive consult and confer regarding our concern over this change in expectations.
 Please see the following FAQs that may help you to understand the new requirements.

 Q1: What if I already have my six TESOL credits?

 A1: Teachers should check their record in eHQ to confirm their credits on file.
 Should a teacher need to submit credits for their record, they can use this form.